Surrey County Football Association

 The Surrey County Football Association was founded in 1877 and affiliated to The Football Association in 1882, at the same time as a County Senior Cup competition, the Surrey Senior Cup, was established.
 The organisation administers all levels of men's, women's and junior football in the county of Surrey, as well as those parts of Greater London in historic Surrey lying more than 12 miles from Charing Cross.

 County cups

 These are the current county cups run by the Surrey FA.
+All finals are played at Surrey FA’s headquarters at Meadowbank Stadium.